rjrouquette/rgb_matrix_udp/README.md

 # RGB Matrix Panel Driver using Raspberry Pi
-Uses UDP protocol and a Raspberry Pi with Adafruit RGB Matrix Hat to drive RGB Panels
+Uses UDP protocol and a custom adapter board to drive RGB Panels.
+The custom driver board eliminates flickering under high CPU load.

 This project makes use of https://github.com/hzeller/rpi-rgb-led-matrix

-Currently devloping a custom driver board for RGB matrix panels to eliminate flickering.